 “Let me go first in case there are snakes,” he said nonchalantly, “I’ll see them.”

 The sun blazed overhead as I felt my skin burning.
 Snakes?
 Did I hear that right?
 This was not what I had signed up for.
-It was supposed to be a simple trek up Colle Mitra to the iron cross that stands guard over Sulmona.
+It was supposed to be a simple morning hiking in Sulmona up Colle Mitra to the iron cross that stands guard over the town.
 That cross had been mocking us for almost two hours as we went round and round below it.
 The only one who seemed to be enjoying herself was the dog, frantically running ahead of us as we fought our way through thick brambles that clawed at our legs.
 Sweat trickled down my forehead as our threesome trudged across the hill, desperately trying to avoid the silvery spider webs that were strewn across our path.
 Jacopo, my hiking partner, was born and raised in the mountains; hiking for him was no more difficult than a simple stroll.
+A friend has referred to him as a goat because of how easily he would bound up and down, his long legs carrying him on.
+Meanwhile, my short legs made me more of a hamster trying to keep up with him.
 However, simply mention a spider and he would refuse to go any further until I had disposed of it.
 An hour later and even the dog had fallen into step behind me.
 I looked down at the flowers that lined the stony way.
 A butterfly landed peacefully before being pounced upon by a camouflaged spider.
 This was life on Colle Mitra; eat or be eaten.

 We took shelter under the trees, the cool air a welcome relief.
 Jumping the muddy river that ran alongside the trough, we filled our bottles with fresh clean spring water as the dog happily splashed and rolled in the dirt.
 We caught our breath before beginning the final ascent to the top and that infamous cross.